oracle-quickstart/oci-automation-anywhere/README.md

 # oci-automation-anywhere
 This is a Terraform module that deploys [Automation Anywhere](https://www.automationanywhere.com) on [Oracle Cloud Infrastructure (OCI)](https://cloud.oracle.com/en_US/cloud-infrastructure).
 It is developed jointly by Oracle and Automation Anywhere.
+While the Quick Start is great for extremely technical users, the Marketplace can also be useful as it provides a GUI deployment of Automation Anywhere.
+That listing is contains the same Terraform as the Quick Start and is available [here](https://cloudmarketplace.oracle.com/marketplace/en_US/listing/73714334).

 ## Prerequisites
 First off you'll need to do some pre deploy setup.
 That's all detailed [here](https://github.com/oracle/oci-quickstart-prerequisites).